New business solutions with the Sustainable Development Goals

 A unique approach to innovation and business development

-The SDG Accelerator is unique because the programme combines UNDP's insights into the challenges embedded in the SDGs, with intelligence from carefully selected experts, as well as facilitation and advisory competence from Monitor Deloitte, the implementing partner of the innovation process in Denmark.
+The SDG Accelerator is unique because the programme combines UNDP's insights into the challenges embedded in the SDGs, with intelligence from carefully selected experts, as well as facilitation and advisory competence from Monitor Deloitte, the commissioned consultancy group in Denmark.
 SDG Accelerator is moreover developed in close collaboration with Nordic frontrunner companies with solid experience in integrating sustainability in innovation, business strategy and communication.
 In addition, the SDG Accelerator has set up an Advisory Board including, among others, CEO of PensionDanmark, Torben Möger Pedersen, Chairman of the Carlsberg Foundation, Flemming Besenbacher, Acting CEO of IFU, Torben Huss, Chairman of the Board of TV2 and UNLive Online, Jimmy Maymann, CEO of Cradle to Cradle, Annette Hastrup, CEO of Lendager Group, Anders Lendager, and VP of Novo Nordisk, Susanne Stormer.

 As part of the programme, the participating companies can expect the following: